stashh-labs/stashh-docs/docs/glossary/snip20-token.md

 ## SNIP20 Token

-A SNIP20 Tokens is a privacy preserving token used on Secret Network.
+A SNIP20 Token is a privacy preserving token used on Secret Network.
 You can tell that you are dealing with a SNIP20 because they all start with a lower-case s, like sSCRT or sETH.
 SNIP20 Tokens are private by default.
-If someone else wants to view your your balance in a SNIP20 Token you must grant them permission with a Viewing Key.
+If someone else wants to view your balance in a SNIP20 Token you must grant them permission with a Viewing Key.

 Using SNIP20 tokens allows all your balance and transaction data to be encrypted on-chain.
 Nobody can access this information without your explicit permission.
 This means that...